jon-harper/E34M1/docs/modules/bottom.md

 A version of the dual horns for Klicky users, with cutouts for magnets and wiring.

+The Klicky probe's Y offset is approximately 37mm from the nozzle.
 The additional materials for Klicky wiring are not part of the BOM.

 [**Revision:**](#revision-history) v0.1